pingcap/docs-cn/tiflash/use-tiflash.md

 > **Notes**
 >
-> When this parameter is set to `true`, only the TiFlash replicas of all tables involved in the query are read and these tables must have TiFlash replicas; for tables that do not have TiFlash replicas, an error is reported.
-When this parameter is set to `false`, only the TiKV replica is read.
+> When this parameter is set to `tiflash`, only the TiFlash replicas of all tables involved in the query are read and these tables must have TiFlash replicas; for tables that do not have TiFlash replicas, an error is reported.
+When this parameter is set to `tikv`, only the TiKV replica is read.

 You can configure this parameter in one of the following ways: